Your cut-out-and-keep guide to help get through the coronavirus pandemic

 Binfield Heath Covid-19 Mutual Aid has its own Facebook group page co-ordinated by Jon Gittoes, Amanda Jennings and Gilly Lea.

 Checkendon Volunteers has its own Facebook group page.
-Email Becky Kite at bexkite@hotmail.com
+Email Becky Kite at bexkite@

 Eye and Dunsden Corona Support has a Facebook group page.